AstroTechies/unrealmodding/unreal_helpers/README.md

 The crate can be added to a Rust project as a dependency by running the command `cargo add unreal_helpers`.

+## Features

+* `read_write` - enables read/write extensions for unreal binary files
+* `bitvec` - enables bitvec extensions commonly used when working with unreal bitvecs
+* `path` - enables path conversion extensions used to convert paths in pak files

 ## Examples

 The [tests directory](https://github.com/AstroTechies/unrealmodding/tree/main/unreal_helpers/tests) contains